gracecarrillo/Predicting-Airbnb-prices-with-machine-learning-and-location-data/README.md

 ## Project Motivation<a name="motivation"></a>

  As part of the [IBM Data Science Professional Certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/QWDCRB9GLLYL), we get to have a go at our very own Data Science Capstone, where we get a taste of what is like to solve problems and answer questions like a data scientist.
 For my assignment, I decided to do yet another project that looks into the relationship between Airbnb prices and its determinants.
-Yes, there are several very cool ones like Laura Lewis’s here.
-I would not have been able to do mine without reading and understanding hers (and her code), so kudos!
 However, being that I’m all about transportation research, I added a little touch of geospatial analysis by looking into locational features as possible predictors.

 ## File Descriptions <a name="files"></a>